MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ThrottlingPolicyAssociation.md

 ```

 ### -ThrottlingPolicy
-!!!
-Exchange Server 2013

-The ThrottlingPolicy parameter specifies the identity of the throttling policy for which you want to view throttling policy associations.

-!!!
-Exchange Server 2016

 The ThrottlingPolicy parameter filters the results by throttling policy.
 You can use any value that uniquely identifies the throttling policy.
 For example:

 - Name